 New rules came into effect on July 1, 2021, for security options granted to an employee of a corporation (other than a Canadian-controlled private corporation [CCPC]) or a mutual fund trust whose gross annual income is more than $500 million according to its financial statements (or its consolidated financial statements).

-The rules do not apply to security options granted after June 30, 2021, that replace options granted on or before that date.
+The rules do not apply to security options granted after June 30, 2021, that replace options granted before July 1, 2021.

 Under the new rules, the $200,000 limit applies to the total value of the security options that an employee can acquire in a year and that will be eligible for the security option deduction.
 The limit is based on the fair market value of the securities at the time the agreement was entered into and is for the year in which the option can be exercised for the first time in regard to the securities.
 Securities whose value exceeds the annual acquisition limit of $200,000 are considered non-qualified securities.